Skip to content

 How SMTP Settings Work

-• Controller-level settings act as the default.
+• Controller-level settings act as the platform-wide default.

-• Partner-level settings override controller-level settings.
+• Partner-level settings override controller-level settings for all organizations under that partner.

 Required SMTP Settings